Valley, Anglesey

-Toponym
+History

+Etymology

 The origin of the name has been the subject of much debate for more than a century.
 Thomas Morgan derived the name as a corruption of "Mael-dy" (house of trade).
 Morgan links the name with the writings of Tacitus, who stated that trade with Ireland was conducted from here in the time of Julius Agricola.

 Gwilym T. Jones and Tomos Roberts state that early accounts name the area as Glan Môr Tŷ Coch and Glan Môr Castell Llyfaint.
 They offer two further possible derivations of the name Valley; firstly that the name derives from the Irish word Baile (a settlement) and secondly that it developed when the Stanley Embankment (known by locals as 'The Cob') was built in the 1820s and a depression (or valley) was dug to yield rubble for its construction.
 The cluster of dwellings nearby was then given the name by these labourers.

 In Modern Welsh the name is usually rendered as Y Fali.
 However for a time until the early 2000s it was officially known as Y Dyffryn in Welsh.

+Social history

+A workhouse was opened in the village in 1870.
+The building was later converted into a hospital, which was demolished as a result of the Stanley Hospital in Holyhead beginning to serve the village.